maplibre/maplibre-native-rs/README.md

 ## Usage

 In order to compile, you must have the following dependencies (linux).
 No other system has been tested yet (PRs welcome).
 See the `.github/workflows/ci.yml` for the full list of dependencies.

 * `ccache`
 * `CMake` + `Ninja`

 ### Apt Packages

 * `build-esential`
 * `libcurl4-openssl-dev`
 * `libuv1-dev`
 * `libjpeg-dev`
 * `libpng-dev`
+* `libz-dev`
 * `libglfw3-dev`
 * `libwebp-dev`
 * `libopengl0`